DSP-Channel/DSP/README.md

 **2. Obtain Anasim AI Soft Processor based on Your Trained Data Model for your FPGA Board.
 Both can be flashed with the FPGA flashing tools mentioned at the bottom of the page.
-Ship your FPGA board (single piece) for testing to us if it is not Xilinx Zynq 7000 Zybo Board.**
+Ship your FPGA board (single piece) for testing to us if it is not Xilinx Zynq 7000 Zybo Board.** **See Anasim AI Builds AI Diagram for details.**

 **3. Connect, Test and Debug your FPGA Board through JTAG USB Cable.**